 Overall, the research shows that the UK public expect NHS data to be protected as a national asset that benefits UK patients, the NHS and the country as a whole.
 86% of people said the NHS should benefit from data analysis, with 81% saying explicitly that the Government should act to ensure that the NHS and taxpayers benefit financially.
 MPs felt similarly, with 79% viewing NHS patient data as a national resource and asset (rising to 87% of Labour MPs) and 80% calling on the Government to take formal steps to ensure that it is protected by law.

 Sensyne Health plc was formed in partnership with the University of Oxford and the Oxford University Hospitals NHS Foundation Trust.
-Sensyne Health is a “for-profit business with social impact” that collaborates with NHS Trusts under Strategic Research Agreements to combine clinical artificial intelligence technology (“Clinical AI”) with ethically-sourced, anonymised patient data to help improve patient care, accelerate the discovery and development of new medicines and improve our understanding of disease and treatment.
+Sensyne Health is a “for-profit business with social impact” that collaborates with NHS Trusts under Strategic Research Agreements to combine clinical artificial intelligence technology (“Clinical AI”) with ethically-sourced, de-identified and anonymised patient data to help improve patient care, accelerate the discovery and development of new medicines and improve our understanding of disease and treatment.

 Under the Strategic Research Agreements that Sensyne has with its NHS Trust partners, the NHS retains full control over patient data.
 Trusts that partner with Sensyne under these agreements are not restricted from using their patient data in any way, either locally or nationally.
 In fact Sensyne is working to help NHS Trusts improve the quality and curation of the data that they have.
 No data is sold nor is any ownership or control of data transferred to Sensyne or any third party.